There’s nothing more frustrating than dealing with a disconnect between the technologies your company uses…Every. Single. Day.

 - they can get very accurate breakdowns of revenue recognition at a daily level of granularity.

-How can your team start leveraging these integration updates today?
+How can your team start leveraging these NetSuite recurring billing integration updates today?

 If you’re already a Stax Bill customer with NetSuite integration, these latest updates are ready for your team to take advantage of right now!

 Interested in our Stax Bill platform to automate your recurring billing and subscription management?
-We’d love to walk you through a demo to ensure our software and various integrations will meet all your business’s needs.
+We’d love to walk you through a demo.

-Our unique ‘design for success’ methodology includes Stax Bill solution architects working with you to confirm a good fit, right in the pre-sales process.
+Our unique ‘design for success’ methodology includes Stax Bill solution architects working with you to confirm a good fit in the pre-sales process.

 So whether your recurring revenue business is looking to improve data synchronization between your billing and your accounting, your IoT business is looking to add automation to your inventory management, or your accounting team is simply looking for more detailed data and revenue recognition tracking, our latest updates have you covered!